MUST Score Negligence: When Does Legal Risk Arise?

 3. Was deterioration foreseeable?

-The relevant legal question is not whether deterioration occurred, but whether it was reasonably foreseeable at that time.
+The relevant legal question is not whether deterioration occurred, but whether deterioration was reasonably foreseeable at that time.

 Foreseeability sits at the centre of breach and causation analysis.